Link

 Paper presentations:

-Each presentation will have a 20-minute slot, consisting of a 10-minute presentation followed by a 10-minute Q&A session.
+Each presentation will consist of a presentation followed by a Q&A session.

 Each paper will be presented by a team of two students, where both students are expected to participate in the presentation and the Q/A. The presentations will be graded individually, based on individual performance.

-You are expected to read all the presented papers and actively participate in the Q&A discussion for each one.
+You are expected to read all the presented papers and actively participate in the Q&A discussions.

 Course projects: